aharonium/opensiddur.org/posts/posts/tkhine-matriarchs-new-moon-elul_(aharon.varady_2016-07-06).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 Do not punish me with your anger for your Name is the True Judge.[foot]Babylonian Talmud, Berakhot 20.[/foot] Your judgment is true and you act with grace and truth when you forgive our sins.
 Therefore, I rejoice in my hope that you will forgive my sins, for I regret them.
-I will not sin any more; rather, I will praise you and serve you with all my heart.
-Omeyn.
+I will not sin any more; rather, I will praise you and serve you with all my heart. <em>Omeyn</em>.
 </div></td></tr>